lore-masc/MISP-importCVE/readme.md

 ### Prerequisites

-Before install the script, you make sure to have permission to lo into virtual machine server that hosts the MISP application and to have role permission to get pyMISP API.
+Before install the script, you make sure to have permission into virtual machine server that hosts the MISP application and to have role permission to get pyMISP API.

 ```
 Authorization: a4PLf8QICdDdOmFjwdtSYqkCqn9CvN0VQt7mpUUf